 I’ve been running after-school computing clubs for a couple of years, and a Code Club for 18 months.
-I started with lunchtime sessions, introducing Raspberry Pi to our Digital Leaders group of students, and this lead on to starting an after-school physical computing club.
+I started with lunchtime sessions, introducing Raspberry Pi to our Digital Leaders group of students, and this led on to starting an after-school physical computing club.

 This year I have made some changes to keep it fresh for both the kids and myself.
 Currently, we run a Scratch-based Code Club on Tuesday and a Python-based Code Club on Thursday.
-Both of these sessions are a combination of coding and physical computing using PCs, Raspberry Pis, and micro:bits.
+Both of these sessions are a combination of coding and physical computing, using PCs, Raspberry Pis, and micro:bits.
 Last term I had 23 students (aged 7–11) attending.

 Starting the learning journey

 The pupils really enjoy beginning their learning with the Scratch Code Club projects.
 The Year 3 and 4 kids (aged 7–9) tend to like the Ghostbusters and Chatbot projects.
 Boat race is a big favourite with Year 5 (age 10), and the more advanced students have a go at Create your own world.
-By Year 6 (age 11), most of the pupils have made the transition to Python, with Top trumps and RPG being favourites for those that are learning this language.
-I think Rock, paper, scissors especially is a great introduction to Python.
+By Year 6 (age 11), most of the pupils have made the transition to Python, with Robo-Trumps and RPG being favourites for those that are learning this language.
+I think Rock, paper, scissors is an especially is a great introduction to Python.